Koondukkili: Production

-This is the only film where Tamil superstars M. G. Ramachandran and Sivaji Ganesan acted together.
-It was written by Vindhan, a social activist and reformist writer.
+The film was written by Vindhan and is the only film where Tamil superstars M. G. Ramachandran and Sivaji Ganesan acted together.

 Soundtrack

 The music was composed by K. V. Mahadevan.
-Lyrics by Mahakavi Bharathiyar, Thanjai N. Ramaiah Dass, Vindhan, Ka.
-Mu.
-Sheriff & A. Maruthakasi.
-Playback singers are T. M. Soundararajan, K. V. Mahadevan, V. N. Sundharam, P. A. Periyanayaki, T. V. Rathnam, Radha Jayalakshmi & K. Rani.

 Reception

-Koondukkili was a commercial failure in its original release, but as it remained the only film in which Ramachandran and Ganesan acted together, it gained historical reputation over time.
+The film was a commercial failure in its original release, but as it remained the only film in which Ramachandran and Ganesan acted together, it gained historical reputation over time.